atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

 <pre>
 >git clone https://github.com/sarah-antillia/Image-Segmentation-Multiple-Myeloma.git<br>
 </pre>
-You can see the following folder <b>projects</b> in Image-Segmentation-Multiple-Myeloma of the working folder.<br>
+You can see the following folder structure in Image-Segmentation-Multiple-Myeloma of the working folder.<br>

 <pre>
 Image-Segmentation-Multiple-Myeloma